 8. INCOME TAX IN THE STATEMENT OF COMPREHENSIVE INCOME

 a) Income tax in the statement of comprehensive income represents:

-No Hong Kong profits tax and PRC Enterprise Income Tax has been provided for in the financial statements as the Company has no estimated assessable profits derived from Hong Kong and PRC for both financial years.
+Hong Kong Profits Tax has not been provided for as the Company has no income assessable to Hong Kong Profits Tax.